tx-lin/vmSafeguard/README.md

 sudo echo 'www-data ALL = (ALL) NOPASSWD: ALL' >> /etc/sudoers.d/myOverrides
 ```

-**WARNING** : You need to be <b>root</b> or have sudo rights for executing these commands.
+**WARNING** : <i>You need to be <b>root</b> or have sudo rights for executing these commands.</i>

 ## :computer: Configuration 1/2 - On your server (Who host EWMT) :

-Once you have finished the installation process, you will need to do some stuff before edit some files of the project (previous to access to the EWMT trought http).
+Once you have finished the installation process, you will need to do some stuff before to edit some files of the project (previous to access to the EWMT trought http(s)).

 ### Create your ssh-key pair